ProfCyberNaught/nato_phonetic_alphabet_converter_app/README.md

 - **Is the NATO Phonetic Alphabet Converter secure to use?**
   - _Yes, the converter is a client-side tool that runs locally in your web browser.
 It does not collect or transmit any data over the internet, ensuring your privacy and security.
 The code provided is designed to handle user input in a way that mitigates common injection vulnerabilities, such as Cross-Site Scripting (XSS) attacks.
 It ensures that special characters are not executed as code or cause unexpected behaviour.
 The regular expressions used in the code specifically check for letters and numbers, ensuring that only valid characters are processed and converted.
 Any other characters, including special characters, are treated as is and included in the output without any modification.
 However, it's worth noting that the code doesn't perform any explicit sanitisation or validation of the input beyond the checks for letters and numbers.
 Depending on your specific use case and requirements, you may consider implementing additional input validation or sanitisation measures to further enhance security and prevent potential issues.
 When processing user input, it's generally recommended to follow security best practices, such as input validation, output encoding, and using parametrised queries or prepared statements when interacting with databases, to prevent injection attacks and ensure the security of your application._
 - **Can I customize or modify the NATO Phonetic Alphabet Converter?**
-  - _Yes, since the code is provided, you can modify and customize it according to your needs, such as adding additional functionality or integrating it into your existing projects._
+  - _Yes, since the code is provided, you can modify and customise it according to your needs, such as adding additional functionality or integrating it into your existing projects._
 - **Do I need to install any additional software or frameworks to use the NATO Phonetic Alphabet Converter?**
   - _No, the converter is self-contained and does not require any additional software or frameworks.
 Simply download the code file and run it in your web browser.
 The NATO Phonetic Alphabet Converter code offers a valuable advantage by being a self-contained, framework-free solution that can be readily used by anyone with a standard web browser.
 Unlike many projects that rely on various dependencies and frameworks, this code can be simply downloaded, copied to a desired location, and accessed by double-clicking the file.
 By eliminating the need for users to install specific environments or additional frameworks, it ensures accessibility and ease of use for the average user.
 This simplicity and portability make it an ideal choice for individuals who require a quick and reliable tool without the burden of complex setup or compatibility issues._